“Who is vaccinated …”: Spahn announcement causes trouble – Minister’s statement from December is now in focus

 Should vaccinated people be allowed more?
 Or is that even a constitutional must?
 Jens Spahn delivers with an announcement.
 Statements by the Ethics Council and Spahn himself come into focus.

 Berlin / Munich – Several weeks into the second Corona year, the federal government apparently wants to deal with a question that has so far been widely circumnavigated: What rights should vaccinated persons receive (back) in everyday life with a pandemic?
 Health Minister Jens Spahn (CDU) announced the first relief on the Easter weekend.
-But the head of department, who was plagued by several corona flops, received a mixed response – and other explosive questions remain open.
+But the plagued by several corona flops * The head of the department received a mixed response – and other explosive questions remain open.

 Privileges after double corona vaccination?
 At least compulsory testing could fall – the RKI thesis should make it possible